maroskukan/linux-cookbook/Vagrantfiles/ubuntu2210/README.md

 The purpose of this Vagrantfile is to provide a ready to use Ubuntu 22.10 environment.

-The provisioning shell script will install latest version of Ansible using pip.
+The provisioning shell script will install latest version of Ansible using `pip`.
 Then a sample Ansible playbook will be executed.

 ## How to provision this VM